Rune-Status/task-framework/README.md

 # Task Framework

 ### Description
-Task Framework for Java applications and programs.
-Although this includes methods for [TRiBot](http://www.tribot.org) scripts, it can easily be modified for almost anything.
+Task Framework for Java applications and programs; it can easily be modified for almost anything.
 Easily implementable and works well with many types of projects.
-It's used to schedule and execute independent src.tasks in a controlled manner.
+It's used to schedule and execute independent tasks in a controlled manner.

 ### How to create a task
 1. Create a new class and implement the interface Task.